swiftlang/swift-testing/Documentation/Proposals/NNNN-ranged-confirmations.md

-Certain types of range, specifically [`PartialRangeUpTo`](https://developer.apple.com/documentation/swift/partialrangeupto) and [`PartialRangeThrough`](https://developer.apple.com/documentation/swift/partialrangethrough), are valid when used with this new interface, but may have surprising behavior because they implicitly include `0`.
+Certain types of range, specifically [`PartialRangeUpTo`](https://developer.apple.com/documentation/swift/partialrangeupto) and [`PartialRangeThrough`](https://developer.apple.com/documentation/swift/partialrangethrough), may have surprising behavior when used with this new interface because they implicitly include `0`.
 If a test author writes `...10`, do they mean "zero to ten" or "one to ten"?
 The programmatic meaning is the former, but some test authors might mean the latter.
 If an event does not occur, a test using `confirmation()` and this `expectedCount` value would pass when the test author meant for it to fail.

-Swift Testing will attempt to detect these ambiguous uses of `...n` and `..<n` expressions and diagnose them, recommending that test authors explicitly write `0` or `1` as a lower bound.

-### Unbounded ranges

-Finally, an overload is added that takes an "unbounded range" (which is not technically a range at all, but… a closure?)
-This overload is marked unavailable because an unbounded range is effectively useless for testing:
+The unbounded range (`...`) type `UnboundedRange` is effectively useless when used with this interface and any use of it here is almost certainly a programmer error.

+`PartialRangeUpTo` and `PartialRangeThrough` conform to `RangeExpression`, but not to `Sequence`, so they will be rejected at compile time. `UnboundedRange` is a non-nominal type and will not match either.
+We will provide unavailable overloads of `confirmation()` for these types with messages that explain why they are unavailable, e.g.:

 ```swift
 @available(*, unavailable, message: "Unbounded range '...' has no effect when used with a confirmation.")